Create or Import Dive Logs with Subsurface

 - On the next page, click the Choose File button.
-Select the XML or UDDF file you saved earlier and upload the file
+Select the XML or UDDF file you saved earlier and upload it

-- After the upload process finishes, you will receive a push notification telling you that we have received the data.
+- After the upload process finishes, you will receive a push notification says that we have received the data.
 Please wait up to 60 minutes (depending on workload and size of the data file) while we work on your data.

 - When we’re done, you will receive a second push notification.
 Your dive logs are now accessible as drafts and you can edit and complete them with the Deepblu app or in your browser.